christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The Vatican had a motive for erasing the Eastern origins of Rome because of their conflicts with the Eastern Byzantine Church, which eventually fell to Islam.

-Two other men are responsible for most of what we know about the rest of European history from the Middle Ages and before: Poggio Bracciolini who held the position of Apostolic Secretary to the Pope which gave him access to the Vatican Library and is who is the one creditied with "rediscovering" most ancient manuscricts from antiquity.
-He was also working for the wealthy Italian aristocrat Cosimo de Medici (look up the similarities between Plato and Gemistus Plethon whose patron was also Cosimo de Medici), and then Joseph Justus Scaliger.
+One man was responsible for most of what we know about the rest of European history from the Middle Ages and before: Poggio Bracciolini who held the position of Apostolic Secretary to the Pope which gave him access to the Vatican Library and is who is the one creditied with "rediscovering" most ancient manuscricts from antiquity.
+He was also working for the wealthy Italian aristocrat Cosimo de Medici (look up the similarities between Plato and Gemistus Plethon whose patron was also Cosimo de Medici).

 The Jesuits also played a huge role in this.
 The Jesuits, upon arriving in China, found a civilization with no coherent linear chronology.
 They took fragmentary records, king lists, and bronze inscriptions and arranged them to fit the Biblical timeline provided by the Septuagint.